-The objective of this paper has been to examine the impact of tax incentives on the choice of organizational form in Sweden, using detailed data on the choices of organizational form for firms during the time period 2004-2009.
+The objective of this paper has been to examine the impact of tax incentives on the choice of organizational form in Sweden, using detailed data on the choices of organizational form for firms during the time period 2004-2008.
 During this time period, there were many changes in the tax law, and firm owners potentially experienced dramatic changes in the financial position of their firm, potentially affecting the relative attractiveness on tax grounds of one form of organization over the other.

 When we calculate the tax incentives facing small business owners over this period, ignoring differential rates of tax evasion by organizational form, we find that, for the business owners in the higher end of the business income distribution, the tax system favors organizing as a CHC rather than a sole proprietorship, and more so during the last years of our data period.
 For lower income levels the differences in tax rates due to organizational form are much smaller, and change less over time.
 These findings are similar to those of Sørensen (2008), who studies the 2007 tax rules.
-He finds that the average effective tax rates are roughly similar for CHCs and sole proprietors when pre-tax business profits are SEK 500,000, but that the average effective tax rates are higher for sole proprietors when pre-tax business profits are SEK 1,000,000 or higher.71
+He finds that the average effective tax rates are roughly similar for CHCs and sole proprietors when pre-tax business profits are SEK 500,000, but that the average effective tax rates one SEK 1,000,000 or higher.61